 Do you use natural light?

 I use natural light as it enters my studio.
 And I also add in studio flash when I need to.
 Simply put, I do what needs to be done to get great images.
 I have the skills and the gear to accomplish that.
 It took a lot of work and a lot of training that maybe some others didn’t put in, but you benefit from my time and work put in to make your shoot successful regardless of the weather.
 I’ll even take my strobes outside for headshots with a cityscape background if that is what is really wanted.
 That may require a different headshot package but we could do it.

-But like most photographers, I do love shooting outside as much as the next.
+I do love shooting outside as much as the next photographer.
 I’m just prepared for anything.
-That may be one thing that separates me from some.
+That may be one thing that separates me from many.
 I’m certainly not knocking those photogs that do a fantastic job with natural light.
 Many are terrific.
 And many of those are trained in being able to do it both ways, as I do.
 I just don’t want to be forced to shoot with whatever weather comes on a particular day.
 I want the comforts of inside.
 I like indoor plumbing.